Meagan is a mother and non-traditional student. She is passionate about family and helping others find success in different areas of life.

 - Keeps notes for each subject together in one labeled place.

 - Note the learning objectives and chapter questions.

-- Organize your notes through the chapters headings and subheadings.
+- Organize your notes through your textbook's chapter headings and subheadings.

 - Read a section before you start taking notes on that section.